awsdocs/amazon-athena-user-guide/doc_source/athena-aws-service-integrations.md

 For an example that uses Step Functions and Amazon EventBridge to orchestrate AWS Glue DataBrew, Athena, and Amazon QuickSight, see [Orchestrating an AWS Glue DataBrew job and Amazon Athena query with AWS Step Functions](http://aws.amazon.com/blogs/big-data/orchestrating-an-aws-glue-databrew-job-and-amazon-athena-query-with-aws-step-functions/) in the AWS Big Data Blog\.

 **AWS Systems Manager Inventory**
-Reference topic: [Querying inventory data from multiple Regions and accounts](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-inventory-query.html) in the *AWS Systems Manager User Guide*
+Reference topic: [Querying inventory data from multiple regions and accounts](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-inventory-query.html) in the *AWS Systems Manager User Guide*
 AWS Systems Manager Inventory integrates with Amazon Athena to help you query inventory data from multiple AWS Regions and accounts\.
 For more information, see the [AWS Systems Manager User Guide](https://docs.aws.amazon.com/systems-manager/latest/userguide/)\.

 **Amazon Virtual Private Cloud**